Neopentene/Macro-Processor/README.md

 javac MacroProcessor.java
 ```

-To run the code make of use these commands
+To run the code make of use this commands.
+Note in case of missing parameters, default ones will be selected

 ```terminal
 java MacroProcessor "inputFile.txt" "outputFile.txt"